ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * RS knows the authentication credential AUTH_CRED_AS of AS.

-  This is relevant in the case that AS and RS actually require a secure association (e.g., for RS to perform token introspection at AS, or for AS to upload an access token to RS on behalf of C as described in {{I-D.ietf-ace-workflow-and-params}}).
+  This is relevant in the case that AS and RS actually require a secure association (e.g., for RS to perform token introspection at AS, or for AS to upload an access token to RS on behalf of C as defined in {{I-D.ietf-ace-workflow-and-params}}).

 As a result of the assumptions above, it is possible to limit the transport of AUTH_CRED_C and AUTH_CRED_RS by value only to the following two cases, and only when C requests an access token for RS for the first time when considering the pair (AUTH_CRED_C, AUTH_CRED_RS).